NotReptile/traitor/README.md

 # Traitor

 Automatically exploit low-hanging fruit to pop a root shell.
-Linux privilege escalation made easy!
+Linux privilege escalation made HARD!
 Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities in order to pop a root shell:

 - Nearly all of [GTFOBins](https://gtfobins.github.io/)